G. Kolff & Co.

 G. Kolff & Co., was a firm specializing in bookselling, publishing and printing based in Batavia (now Jakarta).

 The firm was one of the first booksellers to open in Batavia, the other (and probably the oldest) was Lange & Co. which is based on Rijswijkstraat (now the southern Jalan Ir.
 H. Juanda), Batavia.
-G. Kolff & Co. was one of the largest and most successful book selling company in the colonial Dutch East Indies.
+G. Kolff & Co. was one of the largest and most successful book selling company in the colonial Dutch East Indies before present-day Gramedia.
 In the field of publishing G. Kolff & Co.'s main competitors were Lange & Co., G.C.T. van Dorp, and Albrecht & Co.

 G. Kolff & Co. has ceased to exist.